pulumi/pulumi-go-provider/resourcex/README.md

 1. `Unmarshal` - Extract structured values from a property map, with tracking of unknownness and secretness.
 2. `Decode` - Decode a property map into a JSON-like structure containing only values.
+3. `DecodeValue` - Decode a property value into its underlying value, recursively.
-3. `Traverse` - Traverse a property path, visiting each property value.
+4. `Traverse` - Traverse a property path, visiting each property value.

 ## Unmarshaling